AdarshKoppManjunath/tvo/README.md

   3) Verify "featured documentary" description
   4) Verify "featured documentary" Watch Now button URL link.
   5) Verify "Recently Added" list.
-  6) Verify "See More" links.
+  6) Verify "See More" redirection URL links.
+  7) Verify all images URL links.
+  8) Verify all category/sections are present or not.

 #Automation
   1) POM is used - scalable for any pages with the root URL docs and series.